sajidak/notes/ubuntu-notes.md

 	- `dpkg-deb -R original.deb tmp`

 ### .bz2
-- NOTE: Inspect archive to verify if contents are at root level.
+- **NOTE**: Inspect archive to verify if contents are at root level.
 - Also see `zip` and `unzip`

 ```sh